Museums

 Show-stopping museums

 Beaulieu is well-known internationally for the National Motor Museum.
 In fact, it houses over 250 vehicles from across the decades!
-Learn about World speed records, Formula 1 and see the World of Top Gear, featuring many of the vehicles from the popular car show.
+Learn about World speed records, Formula 1.
 There are many hands-on exhibitions including ‘Driving Change’, where you can meet the Beaulieu crash test dummy and find out how gears, engines and suspension works.
 There is also the nostalgic 1930s ‘Jack Tucker’s Garage’ packed full of artefacts from this bygone age of motoring.
 Admission to the National Motor Museum also includes Palace House and Beaulieu Abbey.
 At Beaulieu Abbey, you can learn more about the way of life of the monks who resided here at the Monastic Life Exhibition.

 Continuing with the motoring theme, the Sammy Miller Motorcycle Museum, near New Milton is home to a world class collection of restored motorcycles.
 The museum houses many of Sammy’s own motorcycles which he has raced (and won with) over the past few decades.
 Take delight in one of the biggest collection of exotic racing bikes in the world as you explore the three large halls that make up this museum.
 Nearly all of the exhibits are in full working order, so look out for live demonstrations on your visit as well as regular bike meets.